Émile Henry (anarchist): Execution

-Two days before his execution, on 19 May 1894, Célestin Nat stabbed a bourgeois in Marseille during the 1894 Marseille stabbing as an act of vengeance for Henry being sentenced to death.
+Two days before his execution, on 19 May 1894, Célestin Nat stabbed a bourgeois in Marseille as an act of vengeance for Henry being sentenced to death.

-On the evening of 20 May 1894, Henry went to bed at 9 P.M.
+On the evening of 20 May 1894, Henry went to bed at 9 p.m.
 His execution was scheduled for the night at place de la Roquette, guarded by five hundred policemen.
 Access was restricted to notable figures of the capital, including Georges Clemenceau and Maurice Barrès, who attended the event.

-Around 3:15 AM, executioner Louis Deibler and his assistant set up the guillotine.
+Around 3:15 a.m., executioner Louis Deibler and his assistant set up the guillotine.
 Deibler had met with Henry the previous day to discuss the details of the execution, and their conversation had reportedly gone smoothly.
-At approximately 4:00 AM, the gate of the adjacent prison opened, and Henry stepped out onto the square.
+At approximately 4:00 a.m., the gate of the adjacent prison opened, and Henry stepped out onto the square.
 His wrists and ankles were bound, making his walk difficult.
 He advanced toward the scaffold with a resolute stride but paled as he neared the end of his path.
 He stopped and declared: